Gerald Comerford: Last honours and death

-In 1604 he was appointed Chief Justice of Munster, and contrary to the normal practice by which the Chief Justice was expected to refuse any other judicial office, he was also made a Baron of the Irish Court of Exchequer, although he appointed a deputy to perform his functions.
+In 1604 he was appointed Chief Justice of Munster.
+Contrary to the normal practice by which the Chief Justice was expected to refuse any other judicial office, he was also made a Baron of the Irish Court of Exchequer, on the removal of Patrick Segrave for corruption.
+He appointed a deputy to perform his functions as Baron.
 This is evidence that his health was rapidly failing, and he died, at Coolnamuck in County Waterford, in November of that year, still well under 50 years of age.
 He had inherited the family estates from his elder brother and added substantially to them.
 His principal residence was Castleinch (or Inchyolaghan) in County Kilkenny, which had previously belonged to the prominent de Valle family of County Carlow, who sold it to Gerard's father about 1560.
 The Comerfords remained there till the 1650s.
 He was buried at St. Mary's Church, Callan, where the impressive tomb erected in his memory can still be seen.